Enhancement of superconductivity outside an Abrikosov vortex core in a tightly bound Cooper pair superconductor: Abrikosov flux line

 \subsection{Numerical results}

 The problem of field configurations due the Abrikosov flux line accounting for electrostatic effects was also studied numerically.
 Since $\kappa\gg 1$ and most significant deviations from Abrikosov's original predictions \cite{Abrikosov} take place at small distances from the vortex axis, $\rho\lesssim \kappa$, we carried out a detailed study of the purely electric version of the problem, $\kappa=\infty$.
-Then, according to Amp\`ere's law (\ref{Ampere_dimensionless}), we only need to solve the $F=1$ case of Eq.(\ref{Bernoulli_dimensionless}) together with the Poisson equation (\ref{Poisson_dimensionless}).
+Then, according to Amp\`ere's law (\ref{Ampere_dimensionless}), we only need to solve the $F=1$ case of Eq.(\ref{Bernoulli_dimensionless}) together with the Poisson equation (\ref{Poisson_dimensionless}); a code is available online \cite{Mia}.

 In the limits of weak $\gamma\gg 1$ and strong $\gamma\ll 1$ electrostatic screening our results confirm the physical reasoning and specific predictions of the asymptotic analysis.
 Additionally they supply valuable information about the cases of moderate screening $\gamma\simeq 1$, intermediate distances and magnitude of the effect of enhanced density of superconductive electrons outside the vortex core.
 Below we limit ourselves to the practically relevant case of $|l|=1$ corresponding to the Abrikosov vortex carrying single flux quantum.